 The last thing I would say is that even though I wasn’t exactly a family member, or even one of your closest intimates, your friendship made my world larger.
 It made me feel special, approved of, believed in, singled out by some benevolent cosmic invigilator-elect.

 And less alone.

 Adam Davies is the author of three novels, The Frog King, Goodbye Lemon and Mine All Mine.
 He’s has been a guest on many radio and TV shows, including NPR and the A&E Channel’s Breakfast with the Arts.
-He has also worked as an editor at Random House, an eggbreaker, and until last month, as the writer-in-residence at New College of Florida.
+He has also worked as an editor at Random House, an eggbreaker, and as the writer-in-residence at New College of Florida.